meowesque/maxines.garden/src/content/entries/quic-and-actors-with-tokio.md

 group: "Software Architecture"
 ---

-After discovering [A. Rhyl, Actors with Tokio](https://ryhl.io/blog/actors-with-tokio/) in my search of architecting servers in a more modular way via common encapsulation patterns, I was delighted to finally find something that helped me understand the bigger picture.
+After discovering [A. Ryhl, Actors with Tokio](https://ryhl.io/blog/actors-with-tokio/) in my search of architecting servers in a more modular way via common encapsulation patterns, I was delighted to finally find something that helped me understand the bigger picture.
 This resource made me rethink server architecture and provided valuable insights into the use of actors with Tokio.
 The explanations were clear, and the examples were practical, making it an excellent starting point for anyone interested in this topic.
 However, while it was incredibly informative, I found it did not fully satisfy my needs in my endeavors.
 I was left wanting more detailed guidance and advanced techniques to further enhance my server architecture.

 *You can find an example server and client (and necessary configuration for QUIC) for this post [here](https://github.com/meowesque) - for simplicity sake we only go over the server's implementation.*

 ## Actors with Tokio

-The gist of [A. Rhyl, Actors with Tokio](https://ryhl.io/blog/actors-with-tokio/) is how an actor is split into a handle (also referred to as a proxy) and the task.
+The gist of [A. Ryhl, Actors with Tokio](https://ryhl.io/blog/actors-with-tokio/) is how an actor is split into a handle (also referred to as a proxy) and the task.
 Typically the task is an I/O operation that the handle communicates with, providing a simple interface for the programmer whilst keeping everything decoupled.
-For example let's first look a simple (pure) actor and handle that doesn't actually interact with the "outside world," merely producing naturals incrementally:
+For example let's first look at a simple (pure) actor and handle that doesn't actually interact with the "outside world," merely producing naturals incrementally:

 ```rust
 use tokio::sync::{oneshot, mpsc};